xlladdins/xll/docs/Excel4Macros/LABEL.PROPERTIES.md

 **LABEL.PROPERTIES**?(accel\_text, accel\_text2, 3d\_shading)

-Accel\_text    is a text string containing the character to use as the label\'s accelerator key on a dialog sheet.
+Accel\_text    is a text string containing the character to use as the label's accelerator key on a dialog sheet.
 The character is matched against the text of the control, and the first matching character is underlined.
 When the user presses ALT+accel\_text in Microsoft Excel for Windows or COMMAND+accel\_text in Microsoft Excel for the Macintosh, the